 (pic-13) View of ‘Lal Tibba’ and cloud cover over the Doon Valley.

 They also spotted new buildings being built hurriedly to house the Central Tibetan Administration of the 14th Dalai Lama after his escape from Tibet during the 1959 Tibetan Rebellion.

 They spotted the first Tibetan school that was established in Mussoorie in 1960 for children of families who followed the Dalai Lama.
-Tibetans first migrated to Mussoorie; some 5,000 Tibetans still live in Mussoorie even after majority of them moved to Dharmsala in Himalchal Pradesh.
+Tibetans first migrated to Mussoorie; some 5,000 Tibetans still live in Mussoorie even after the majority of them moved to Dharmsala in Himachal Pradesh.

 Fortunately, it was the same taxi and Sardar Kartar Singh was the driver; he had picked them up from Mohakampur Institute in the morning.
 The Sardar driver had all details of Surya and his Lab.

-It had stared snowing again after 7 pm; a tree had fallen on their side of the road covering all traffic going down hill.
+It had started snowing again after 7 pm; a tree had fallen on their side of the road covering all traffic going downhill.
 Only the road uphill was open with hardly any traffic going back to Mussoorie hill station so late in the evening.

 The taxi just behind theirs’ started honking.
 Sardar Kartar Singh, got down to find out what the matter was.
 The taxi driver who was honking also got down… told the burly Sardar Kartar Singh… that passengers in his taxi wanted to talk to passengers in Sardar’s taxi.